AI Image Unnatural Pose: Fix Broken Limbs and Twisted Necks

 1. Abstract verbs like standing or sitting

-a woman standing doesn’t tell the model where her arms are, where her weight is, what her hips are doing.
-It picks a default — which is often anatomically lazy (arms straight down, weight even, head forward).
+a woman standing doesn’t tell the model where her arms are, where her weight is, or what her hips are doing.
+It picks a default, which is often anatomically lazy: arms straight down, weight even, head forward.

 How to spot it: your pose word is one of standing, sitting, lying down, posing.
-Add concrete details about limbs.
+Fix by adding concrete limb detail.

 2. No pose reference

-For complex poses, text alone is insufficient — there are infinite ways a body can kneel while reaching forward.
-Without an OpenPose skeleton or pose reference image, the model guesses.
+For anything beyond a default stance, text alone is underdetermined.
+There are infinite ways a body can kneel while reaching forward, so without an OpenPose skeleton or pose reference image the model guesses, and guesses badly on overlapping limbs.

-How to spot it: you’re not using ControlNet OpenPose, Pose Reference, or --cref with a posed person.
+How to spot it: you’re not using ControlNet OpenPose, a pose-reference image, or Midjourney --cref with a posed person.

 3. Camera too close, limbs forced into frame

-Close-up portrait + full-body pose description = the model crops limbs at weird angles to fit.
-Arms end mid-frame, hands disappear behind the head, etc.
+Close-up portrait plus a full-body pose description means the model crops limbs at strange angles to make them fit.
+Arms end mid-frame, hands disappear behind the head, elbows fold into the torso.

-How to spot it: tight framing (close-up / head shot) + you’re describing arms/hands/legs.
+How to spot it: tight framing (close-up / head shot) combined with arm/hand/leg descriptions.
 Pull the camera back.

 4. Multiple conflicting pose words